Kryszard-POD/Kryszard-s-PD2-Loot-Filter/README.md

 * Filter will show you only good runeword bases. *(check supported RW bases below)*
 * You gonna see exactly ED values on superior RW bases, exactly RES values on Paladin shields RW bases, exactly +skills values on Class-Specific RW bases.
 * You will be able to see magic and rare: Circlets and Class Items like Barb Helms, Druid Pelts, Sorc Globes, Wands, Assasin Claws, Amazon Javelins and:
-* Rare gloves, boots and belts and:
+* Rare gloves, boots and belts (and since rares are better then in LoD also chests, helmets and shields) and:
 * Every ETH Rare and Magic WEAPONS, and:
-* Good magical bases for crafting *(Blood Gloves, Caster Belt, Safety Shield, etc.)*, and:
+* Good magical bases for crafting, and:
 * Potentially expensive (Woth some GOLD) items are shown with a PRICETAG, like 2square in eq throwables, wands, sorc orbs etc.
 * Gold piles only in stacks **5k+**
 * Good Uniques (only when UNID!) will be shown with Chat Notification, Minimap Pin and extra colorful ** **STARS** **, the Best Uniques with extra green note. *(pick up!)*